vespa-engine/documentation/en/searching-multi-valued-fields.md

 </pre>

 In the schema we disable [stemming](reference/schema-reference.html#stemming) and also enable [bm25](reference/bm25.html) text ranking fature for all string fields.

 Since all string fields shares the same [match](reference/schema-reference.html#match) settings we can use a [fieldset](reference/schema-reference.html#fieldset) so that queries does not need to mention all three fields.

-We also include a default ranking profile (this is the implicit default ranking profile) using the Vespa [nativeRank](nativerank.html) text ranking feature.
+We also include a default ranking profile (this is the implicit default ranking profile) using the Vespa [nativeRank](nativerank.html) text matching rank feature.

-Along with the schema, we also need a [services.xml](reference/services.html) file:
+Along with the schema, we also need a [services.xml](reference/services.html) file to make up a Vespa [application package](reference/application-packages-reference.html):

 <pre data-test="file" data-path="my-app/services.xml">
 &lt;?xml version="1.0" encoding="UTF-8"?&gt;